secoats/secoats.github.io/_posts/2020-12-08-ethernet_sniffer.md

 The Internet Header Length (IHL) determines the length of the IPv4 header.

 The default (minimum) value is 5, which seems a bit inexplicable.
-But if we read the specification (or wikipedia), then we can figure that we have to multiply it by 4 and then we get the actual header length:
+But if we read the specification (or wikipedia), then we can figure out that we have to multiply it by 4 and then we get the actual header length:
 ```default
 5 x 4 Bytes = 20 Bytes
 ```